Previous: 2.13 Heat Capacities

 Note that we have not said what kind of process (reversible or non-reversible, isothermal, adiabatic...) has

-taken place; that will go into the relation between and .
+taken place; that will go into the relation between

-We can check our result against those we have already calculated for an ideal gas just by setting and
+We can check our result against those we have already calculated for an ideal gas just by setting

 using the

-correct (eg for a monatomic gas), as follows:
+for a monatomic gas), as follows:

-First, for an isothermal expansion () we get
+First, for an isothermal expansion (

 as